ozanerdem/ozanerdem.github.io/_posts/2019-06-18-introduction-to-integer-programming.markdown

 ## Summary

-In the following few post, I will dive deeper into practicalities of Cbc, such as the C++ API, and customizing the behaviour of the solver.
+In the following few posts, I will dive deeper into practicalities of Cbc, such as modeling and solving problems using the C++ API, and customizing the behaviour of the solver.
 Hope you enjoyed this post, and looking forward to hear any comments!

 ### Notes